addff/2503-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR AMIRAH BINTI MAT PIAH/README.md

 ## Introduction

-Computer Vision is
+The study of computer vision aims to provide methods for computers to view and comprehend digital pictures, such as photos and videos.
+This involves developing techniques that aim that imitate human vision's capabilities.
+The automatic extraction of information from pictures, including object identification, camera position, and content search, is known as computer vision.
+Retrieving valuable information from pictures is the aim of computer vision.There are a lot of digital photos and videos available, so it's useful to focus on some of the basic computer vision problems that want to solve.

+I focused on using object detection to help automatically count the number of books on a shelf whether there are hundreds or thousands.
+This makes the process faster, more accurate, and removes the need for manual counting.

 ## Overview
-The script processes a video which applies a YOLOv8 model frame by frame to detect books in the shelf, annotates the frames visually, displays the count in real time and saves the timestamped results in a CSV file.
+The highlight for this project is processes a video which applies a YOLOv8 model frame by frame to detect books in the shelf, annotates the frames visually, displays the count in real time and saves the timestamped results in a CSV file.

 ## Key Features